moj-analytical-services/OPG/README_LPA.md

 - As you can see there are likely to be multiple current influences on demand and it is uncertain how these will eventually play out.
 Trying to place some notional probabilities on each of these different influences would suggest that currently the most plausible forecasts for average daily receipts is in the range 5300 – 5600 with the average across all scenarios being around 5600.

 In terms of how to apply all of this to the long term LPA model, look at the following points:
 - Convert the receipts forecast to an annual total by multiplying by the number of working days.
 If we used the central estimate of 5600 then multiplying this by 256 which the number of working days in 2024 gives an annual total for receipts of 1,433,600.
-This can be converted into an estimate of the number of donors based on the ratio of donors to receipts (say) over the last couple of years.
-And then convert the donor estimate into age specific estimates based on the distribution by age, again over (say) the last couple of years.
+This can be converted into an estimate of the number of donors based on the ratio of donors to receipts over the last couple of years.
+And then convert the donor estimate into age specific estimates based on the distribution by age, again over the last couple of years.
 - I am really keen that we reflect the uncertainty around the receipts forecast for 2024 in the long term model so I would suggest building some functionality into the control assumptions sheet to allow for this.
 For example creating a drop down list in the control assumptions with average daily receipts in the range say from 4000 – 7000 in increments of 100 , which will automatically vary the age specific annual donor estimate for 2024.
 This would be incredibly useful as it would allow the forecast to be varied as we continue to track this and update quarterly and also to vary the receipts inputs to reflect uncertainty around this estimate which will then also be reflected in the longer term forecast.

 ### Question: